kyonifer/ros-macports/README.md

 	Be sure that this line is above the rsync:// line.

+3. Make sure that python is installed and set as the default system interpreter:

+	$ sudo port install python27
+	$ sudo port select --set python python27

-3. At this point, you should be good to install the ros-groovy-desktop-full port:
+4. At this point, you should be good to start installing ports.
+A good place to start might be ros-hydro-roslaunch, which brings roscore & friends:

-	$ sudo port install ros-groovy-desktop-full
+	$ sudo port install ros-hydro-roslaunch

+	Note: that ros-hydro-desktop doesnt build currently, due to issues with visualization packages (e.g. rqt-image-view).
+However, you can install any individual packages that you want and they will build dependencies as needed (so you don't have to manually install every package one by one).
+This will hopefully be fixed very shortly.

-4. If all went well, source the ros environment and start using ROS:
+5. If all went well, source the ros environment and start using ROS:

 	$ source /opt/local/setup.bash